reforia/reforia.github.io/_posts/unreal/engine/2024-12-30-bpvm-bytecode-V.md

 ![Create Blueprint](bytecode_create.png){: width="400"}
 _Creating a new blueprint asset_

-In this example, we are going to create a blueprint actor that will have a `StringToPrint` `FString` type of variable, and a custom function `CustomPrintString` that will print the string to the output log.
+In this example, we are going to create a blueprint actor that will have a `StringToPrint` `FString` type of variable, and a custom function `CustomPrintString` that will print the string to the output log and screen.
 Then call them upon `BeginPlay` event.

-## Add a new variable
-Create a new variable, name it `StringToPrint`, and set the type to `FString`.
-This variable will be used to store the string that we want to print to the output log.
-I gave it a default value of `Hello World!`, but this step is not necessary.

 ![Add Variable](bytecode_newvariable.png){: width="400"}
 _Adding a new variable to the blueprint_

 ## Add a custom function
-Create a new function, name it `CustomPrintString`, and set the return type to `void`.
-This function will take in a `FString` type of input parameter, assign it to a local variable and print it.
+Create a new function, name it `CustomPrintString`, and set the return type to `FString`.
+This function will take in a `FString` type of input parameter, assign it to a local variable and print it, then pass the value in the local variable to the output parameter.

 ![Add Function](bytecode_customfunc.png){: width="400"}
 _Adding a custom function to the blueprint_